NATIONAL FOLK ORGANIZATION

 Section 7.
 All officers, except for the President and Immediate Past-president, shall be elected and begin their three-year terms in the same year as the election of the President-elect.
 This will ordinarily coincide with the beginning of the President’s third year in office.

 The Corporation shall have an Executive Committee composed of the Officers, the Immediate Past President and the Chairpersons of the Standing Committees.
 The term of office for members of the Executive Committee shall be concurrent with the designated terms of their office.
+The President will serve as chair of this committee.
 The Executive Committee shall have and may exercise all the powers of the Board of Trustees in the management of the affairs of the Corporation between meetings of the Board of Trustees.
-It shall review and have presented the annual budget to the Board of Trustees for approval and shall have submitted the approved budget to the general membership at the Annual Members’ Conference.
+It shall review and have presented the annual budget to the Board of Trustees for approval and shall have submitted the approved budget to the general membership at the annual National Members’ Conference.
 A majority of the members of the Executive Committee shall constitute a quorum for the transaction of all business.
 Meetings may be held in person, by phone, or by electronic communication devices.

 Section 1.
 The Nominating Committee shall consist of three (3) members who shall serve a term of three (3) years each.
 Members of the Committee shall be elected by the membership from among At-large Trustees in such fashion that one (1) member shall automatically have three (3) years remaining in his/her term as Trustee, one (1) member shall have two (2) years remaining in his/her term as Trustee, and one (1) member shall have one (1) year remaining in his/her term as Trustee.
 In the event of a vacancy on the Nominating Committee, a replacement shall be selected for the unexpired term from the At-large Trustees by affirmative vote of a majority of Trustees, subject to confirmation or replacement by the membership at the next Annual Members’ Conference.
 The member with one (1) year remaining in his/her term shall serve automatically as chairperson of the Nominating Committee.

 Section 3.
-The Nominating Committee shall present its nominations at the Annual Members’ Conference.
+The Nominating Committee shall present its nominations at the annual National Members’ Conference.
 Additional nominations may be made from the membership at that time.
 Election shall be by majority vote of the members present.

 Section 4.
-Members of the Nominating Committee shall take office at the close of the Annual Members’ Conference at which they were elected.
+Members of the Nominating Committee shall take office at the close of the annual National Members’ Conference at which they were elected.

 Section 1: Standing Committees: